 Tips for Choosing the Right Resort

-Before you begin exploring the stunning resorts in Hawaii, consider what you’re looking for.
+Before you begin exploring stunning resorts in Hawaii, it’s helpful to consider what you’re looking for in a romantic getaway.
 The following tips can help you develop a clear view of what your ideal honeymoon resort will be like.

 - Make a list of your desired amenities.
 Most resorts offer slightly different amenities, so make a list of what’s most important to you.
 For example, do you want a modern suite with an ocean view?
 A resort with a golf course?
 An adults-only pool?
 Surf rentals and lessons?
 World-class dining options?
 After you make this list, rank the amenities in order of importance.